-While the Act does not go into effect until February of 2017, the VA submitted its implementation plan on November 23rd, 2017.
+While the Act does not go into effect until February of 2019, the VA submitted its implementation plan on November 23rd, 2017.
 After the Government Accountability Office (“GAO”), the National Organization of Veterans’ Advocates (“NOVA”), the Veterans of Foreign Wars (“VFW”), and many other veterans’ affairs experts and veterans’ service organizations had a chance to review the VA’s proposal, a hearing was held by the House Committee on Veterans’ Affairs (“the Committee”).
-The tone in the room was largely that of hope for the Act’s potential, but skepticism of the VA’s ability to realized that potential.
+The tone in the room was largely that of hope for the Act’s potential, but skepticism of the VA’s ability to realize that potential.

 Veterans’ Affairs Experts Say Implementation Plan is Dangerously Vague